 Jesus, the Man Who Appreciated Color

-The Bible doesn’t specifically mention Jesus’ favorite color but we know He would’ve witnessed the oranges and reds of sunsets, the blue of the sky, the green of the reeds planted by streams of water, the yellow wheat fields ready for harvest, and the white of the lilies of the field – which we know he found stunning!
+The Bible doesn’t specifically mention Jesus’ favorite color but we know He would’ve witnessed the oranges and reds of sunsets, the blue of the sky, the green of the reeds planted by streams of water, the green of the frog in the river, the yellow wheat fields ready for harvest, the purple of some butterflies, and the white of the lilies of the field – which we know he found stunning!

 Consider the lilies of the field, how they grow: they neither toil nor spin, yet I tell you, even Solomon in all his glory was not arrayed like one of these.Matthew 6:28-29 ESV